nigelhorne/vwf/README.md

 What This Does:
 ---------------

-VWF is a framework to easily display web pages tailored to the wishes of the browser, e.g. language to use and mobile/web content.
+VWF is a web application framework to easily display web pages tailored to the wishes of the browser, e.g. language to use and mobile/web content.
 It supports Template Toolkit (http://template-toolkit.org/), text and HTML files.